 the design surface.
 You can therefore test the behavior of your views

-inside Interface Builder before loading them into your
+inside Interface Builder before loading them into your application.

 Regardless of how you orient